giulioruffini/COVID-19-NE-reports/README.md

 # COVID-19 Models
 ![](./images/inscientia.png)

-In this repository we (The Neuroelectrics and Starlab modeling teams) provide data analysis and projections of infection rates and fatalities using a compartment model.
+In this repository the Neuroelectrics and Starlab modeling teams provide data analysis and projections of infection rates and fatalities using a compartment model.

 The goal is to peer into the future, at least a couple of weeks ahead, and to be able to do "what if" studies.
 What if the R0 is changed in such and such way?

-We will update the model with real data as it comes while the COVID-19 crisis unfolds.
+We update the model with real data as it comes while the COVID-19 crisis unfolds.
 We use SIR (and SEIR) to fit data on "detected infections", " "ICU entries" and "fatalities".
 SIR has a list of parameters we can use (nu, beta, R0 = beta/nu, CFR etc).

-Keep in mind that we are in a hurry (doubling time about 3 days), so please consider that perfection may be the enemy of usefulness.
+Keep in mind that we are in a hurry (doubling time about 3 days when we started), so please consider that perfection may be the enemy of usefulness.

 ## Modeling notes